LPastine/java-masterclass/src/finalexplored/Notes.md

 - Changes to methods, by not allowing code to override or hide existing functionality
 - Your classes from being extended
 - Instantiation of your classes

+# Immutable Object

+An immutable object doesn't change state, once it's created.

+An immutable object is a secure object, meaning calling code can't maliciously or mistakenly alter it.

+An immutable object simplifies concurrency design.

+## Strategies for Declaring a Class, to produce immutable objects

+Strategies:

+- Make instance fields private and final
+- Do not define any setter methods
+- Create defensive copies in any getters
+- Use a constructor or factory method to set data, making copies of mutable reference data
+- Mark the class final, or make all constructors private